JanGroot/aoc202xkotlin/README.md

-# aoc2020kotlin
+# aoc202Xkotlin
-doing the aoc this year in kotlin, see if I can learn some tricks :)
+doing the aoc in kotlin, see if I can learn some tricks :)

 [Advent of code 2020](https://adventofcode.com)